 Tone and balance

 Singers/ Wind and brass players- focus on the diaphragm.
-There’s plenty of exercises on the internet to help you develop your breath control- so find a few and give them a go.
-If you are not sure exactly where the diaphragm is, cough and you’ll feel your tummy kick- that’s your diaphragm.
+There are plenty of exercises on the internet to help you develop your breath control- so find a few and give them a go.
+If you are not sure exactly where the diaphragm is, cough, and you’ll feel your tummy kick- that’s your diaphragm.